muhlba91/fh-burgenland-bswe-ws2024-2at-backend/README.md

 ## Notes

-- Unit test generation supported by GitHub Copilot.
+- Unit test generation supported by GitHub Copilot (Anthropic Claude 3.5 Sonnet).
 - Some workflow steps are allowed to fail due to the repository being private and not having access to certain security features.
+- Features have been added, modified, or removed to showcase specific aspects of the implementation and software management.